greg-raven/hdc/_posts/2023-12-09-possibly-drunk-bicyclist-hit-by-truck.md

 The driver of the classic Chevy truck, Mike Valdez, 5o, an Oak Hills resident, remained on scene and waited for authorities to arrive.

-The driver was on his way to babysit his grandchildren in Hesperia and told Victor Valley News “the man was laying on the ground, I thought he was dead so I started praying, then he just got up and started walking around.”
+The driver was on his way to babysit his grandchildren in Hesperia and told Victor Valley News "the man was laying on the ground, I thought he was dead so I started praying, then he just got up and started walking around."

 The name of the 33-year-old bicyclist was not released, just that he was a resident of Victorville.